 Before beginning his career in public service, Shuster gained years of private sector experience, working in marketing and management with the Goodyear Tire and Rubber Corporation, and rising to District Manager for Bandag Incorporated.
 He was also a successful small business owner, having owned and operated an automobile dealership in East Freedom, Pennsylvania.

-Shuster and his wife reside in Hollidaysburg, Pennsylvania and have two children.
+Shuster resides in Hollidaysburg, Pennsylvania and has two children.